What is Remote Patient Monitoring?

 How can your practice benefit from billing for remote patient monitoring CPT codes?

-Billing for Remote Patient Monitoring via these CPT codes is a great way for small and medium size medical providers and practices to take in additional income and increase revenue.
-With the Remote Patient Monitoring and CPT code changes made by CMS, providers can now obtain and sustain additional automated revenue without any in-person interaction.Book a demo
+Billing for Remote Patient Monitoring via these CPT codes is a great way to generate additional income and support for medical providers and practices RPM has made it possible for providers to obtain and sustain additional automated revenue without any in-person interaction.Book a demo

 CPT Code 99454